-- A. Requirements for Ph.D.
+A. Requirements for Ph.D.
 Candidacy

-- 1. Formation of the Ph.D. committee.

-- 2. Approval of the dissertation proposal.

-- 3. Passage of the Oral Qualifying Exam.

-- B. Once the requirements for advancement to candidacy have been met, the faculty recommends that the student be advanced to candidacy.

-- C. In order to advance to candidacy the student must submit a PhD Form II to the Graduate Division with a copy to the Graduate Program Assistant, and must pay the prescribed advancement to candidacy fee.
+- 1. Formation of the Ph.D. committee. - 2.
+Approval of the dissertation proposal. - 3.
+Passage of the Oral Qualifying Exam. - 4.
+Completion of a total of 12.0 units of Anth 241, Contemporary Topics in Biological Anthropology - B. Once the requirements for advancement to candidacy have been met, the faculty recommends that the student be advanced to candidacy. - C. In order to advance to candidacy the student must submit a PhD Form II to the Graduate Division with a copy to the Graduate Program Assistant, and must pay the prescribed advancement to candidacy fee.